isakro/shoredate/README.md

 applicability of the method.
 A date that has a later start date than this is therefore returned as NA with a warning.
 The temporal range is indicated by the dashed lines in the plot above that displays the shoreline displacement curves.
-Additionally, if a date extends beyond 1950 CE (0 cal BP), thus indicating a site location below the present-day sea-level, this overshooting probability is cut off and the date is normalised to sum to unity.
+Additionally, if the probability of a date extends beyond 1950 CE (0 cal BP), thus indicating a site location below the present-day sea-level, this overshooting probability is cut off and the date is normalised to sum to unity.

 ## Interpolating shoreline displacement to a site location